Musicianship 1: listening and reading, pitch and rhythm

 - Understand the importance of ear training and why we write things

-- Play rhythms by ear and reading, sing pitch and rhythm patterns.
+- Play rhythms and sing pitch and rhythm patterns.

 What level is the course and do I need any particular skills?

-This course is suitable for complete beginners to music concepts and notation and novice musicians.
+This course is suitable for beginners and novice musicians.

 How will I be taught, and will there be any work outside the class?